On null-controllability of the heat equation on infinite strips and control cost estimate: Introduction and main results

 The rest of the paper is organised as follow.
-In Section \ref{sec:observability} we discuss an observability result by K. Beauchard and K. Pravda-Starov \cite{B-PS:17} on which the proof of Theorem \ref{thm:sufficiency} is based.
+In Section \ref{sec:observability} we discuss an observability result by K. Beauchard and K. Pravda-Starov \cite{B-PS:17} on which the proof of Proposition \ref{prop:sufficiency} is based.
 In Section \ref{sec:spectal-inequality} we derive a spectral inequality for a sub-class of $L^2(\Omega_L)$-functions.
-In Sections \ref{sec:sufficiency} and \ref{sec:necessity} we prove Theorems \ref{thm:sufficiency} and \ref{thm:necessity}, respectively, and we compare the notion of thickness with respect to $\Omega_L$ to the necessary condition \eqref{eq:necessary-miller}.
+In Section \ref{sec:sufficiency} we prove Proposition \ref{prop:sufficiency}.
+Finally in Section \ref{sec:necessity} we prove the implication $(ii)\Rightarrow(i)$ of Theorem \ref{thm:main}, and we compare the notion of thickness with respect to $\Omega_L$ to the necessary condition \eqref{eq:necessary-miller}.